GugeNet/Loop/README.md

 The user interface is limited but based on an idea of creating a linguistic model.

+Not all of the ideas are implemented yet.

 The commands consists of verbs: record, clear and loop.
 There are buttons for record and clear, a trigger input for loop.
 In most situations there is also an implicit verb, such as mute.
 The time aspect in the commands are either immidiate or suspended until loop.
 A short press means now, a long press means after the next loop command.